 Take a swing: Topgolf Baton Rouge location opens Friday

-BATON ROUGE - Sports fans will be lining up at the door to get into the newest sports entertainment venue in Baton Rouge.
+BATON ROUGE - Sports fans can now enjoy the newest sports entertainment venue in Baton Rouge.

-Topgolf will be open for business starting at 9 a.m. today.
+Topgolf is now open for business.
 The location features 72 climate-controlled hitting bays, a full-sized restaurant and bars, a private event space, and a rooftop terrace with a fire pit.

 The venue off of Siegen Lane near I-10 will be the first Topgolf in Louisiana.